iconodo/mice-nmen/Chicken skin probing.md

 ## 3.- EMG - (Electro_Mio_gram signals detection) (Yes for (some of?) us!) ##

    It seems this is it!!
-   ...question arises when money is scarce: would
+   question arises when money is scarce: would

  [NeuroEducator's Accesories](http://www.musclepower.com/pdf/NE4%20Accessories.pdf)